📚 Part of: BMET Resource Hub › Specs & Selection

 IBP Cable Testing Procedures

-For comprehensive testing per IEC 62353, see our medical cable inspection guide.
+For comprehensive testing aligned with IEC 62353, see our medical cable inspection guide.
 Document results per BMET documentation procedures.

 | Test | Procedure | Pass Criteria |